 Help them create structure:

-People dealing with mania often need structure and routine.
+People dealing with mania or hypermania often need structure and routine.
 Help them create a daily schedule and stick to it.
 This will help the individual remain focused and productive while also giving them a sense of control.

 Help the person to recognize the importance of taking care of themselves and encourage them to engage in self-care activities.
 This can include physical activities, such as going for a walk or engaging in relaxation techniques, such as yoga or meditation.